 Narcissists frequently have a restricted capacity for feeling emotion.

 Although narcissism is an illness that rarely arises in family proceedings, having knowledge of and experience with these family cases is crucial to making sure that the right safeguards are in place, so that the case can advance without unnecessary interruptions, and that the predetermined course of action can be followed.

 There are two types of protective orders available namely non-molestation orders and occupation orders.

-A non-molestation order prohibits a person associated with the applicant from molesting them or a relevant child.
+A non-molestation order prohibits a person associated with the applicant from molesting or threatening them or a relevant child.

 An occupation order grants the applicant the right to occupy a dwelling house.
 The court can decide who should or should not reside in all or part of the home and occupation orders can also exclude the other person from an area around the home.

-This means that you do not have to tell the person that you want protection from that you are applying, and the court will list a hearing without notice to the other person.
+This means that you do not have to tell the person that you want protection from that you are applying for an occupation order, and the court will list a hearing without notice to the other person.
 When the order is made the other person will need to be informed.

 We have also been successful in representing those against whom allegations of domestic abuse have been made.
-If someone has made allegations of abuse against you, we have the expertise to advise and represent you through the proceedings.
+If someone has made allegations of domestic abuse against you, we have the expertise to advise and represent you through the proceedings.

-Unfortunately, we do not offer legal as we do not have a legal aid contract.
+Unfortunately, we do not offer legal aid as we do not have a legal aid contract.
 You can search for a legal adviser with a legal aid contract in England and Wales here - Find a legal aid adviser or family mediator (justice.gov.uk)